The shape distribution of superclusters in SDSS DR 12: Superclusters found with different fixed thresholds

-Figure~\ref{fig:Flat_SF_Dth5} shows the planarity and filamentarity of individual \scls defined with the flat critical threshold $\dth=5.0$.
-Here, we show similar plots for two slightly different thresholds, $\dth=4.5,~5.5$ in Figure~\ref{fig:Flat_SF_Dths}, for comparison.
-At the smaller threshold ($\dth=4.5$ shown in the left panel), we have more large \scls which tend to be more filamentary and multiply connected as expected.
-This explains as to why higher values of filamentarity and genus are found in the \scls in the left panel as compared to the right panel.
-The overall pattern of the $P-F$ distributions for slightly different flat thresholds (comparing Figures~\ref{fig:Flat_SF_Dth5} and \ref{fig:Flat_SF_Dths}) is observed to be statistically similar.
+Figure~\ref{fig:Flat_SF_Dth5} shows the planarity and filamentarity of individual \scls defined with the fixed critical threshold $\dth=5.0$.
+Here, we show similar plots for two slightly different thresholds, $\dth=4.5,~5.5$ in Fig.~\ref{fig:Flat_SF_Dths}, for comparison.
+At lower threshold density ($\dth=4.5$ shown in the left panel) we obtain larger number of superclusters, in agreement with Fig.~\ref{fig:NC}.
+Superclusters at this threshold density are larger, as they include galaxies from their surrounding regions with densities $\dth=4.5 - 5.0$.
+Superclusters also tend to be more filamentary and multiply connected than superclusters obtained with the higher threshold density level ($\dth=5.5$ in the right panel).
+At high threshold density, $\dth=5.5$, galaxies from outer parts of superclusters determined with $\dth=5.0$ are excluded, which decreases their filamentarity and connectivity.
+This explains why higher values of filamentarity and genus are found in the \scls in the left panel as compared to the right panel.
+The overall pattern of the $P-F$ distributions for slightly different fixed thresholds (comparing Figures~\ref{fig:Flat_SF_Dth5} and \ref{fig:Flat_SF_Dths}) is observed to be statistically similar.